aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Role ARN is an `identifier of the role <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`_ created when running the infrastructure template in your AWS account.
 Aiven uses Role ARN to `assume the role <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ and run operations such as creating VMs for service nodes in your BYOC account.

-Use the Terrafrom template generated in step :ref:`Generate an infrastructure template <generate-infra-template>` to create your Role ARN by deploying the template in your AWS account.
+Use the Terraform template generated in step :ref:`Generate an infrastructure template <generate-infra-template>` to create your Role ARN by deploying the template in your AWS account.

 As soon as you acquire Role ARN, enter it into the **Role ARN** field in the **Create custom cloud** wizard, and select **Next** to proceed.